 Ferguson graduated from Shippensburg in 1996 with a bachelor's degree in psychology and a minor in coaching.

 |Title:||Assistant Softball Coach|

 |Previous College:||B.A., Oklahoma|

-Lynette Velazquez completed her first season as an assistant coach with the Pomona-Pitzer Softball team in 2015, where she serves as a hitting coach.
+Lynette Velazquez is entering her third season as an assistant coach with the Pomona-Pitzer Softball team in 2018, where she serves as a hitting coach.

 Velazquez had an impressive collegiate career at the University of Oklahoma under legendary head coach Patty Gasso.
 Velazquez set the school's home record in 1999 as a senior, until it was finally broken in 2010.

 A Division I All-American selection, Velazquez was named the Big 12 Player of the Year in 1999, when she had an .808 slugging percentage.
 She also had a career fielding percentage of .991 in her four seasons.

 Velazquez earned her bachelor's degree in communications from Oklahoma in 1999.

 Jazmyne Cortinas enters her first season as a member of the Pomona-Pitzer Softball staff.